Pedro Orfila: Later career

-Orfila subsequently competed in divisions two and three, representing CD Numancia, Real Murcia, FC Cartagena and CD Atlético Baleares.
+Orfila subsequently competed in divisions two and three, representing CD Numancia, Real Murcia CF, FC Cartagena and CD Atlético Baleares.
 On 16 December 2021, he scored twice as the latter side defeated top-flight Getafe CF 5–0 in the domestic cup; the opposition played more than one hour with one man less after Erick Cabaco was sent off for headbutting Isi Ros.